HardlyDifficult/Tutorials/Chapter1.md

 When a ball is spawned, InitializeRigidbody will give it an initial velocity and angular velocity.
 This causes the ball to move and spin even if we drop it on a flat platform.

 <hr></details>
-<details><summary>What's GetComponent do?</summary>

-GetComponent is used to find another script/component on a GameObject.
-If you need to access a script multiple times, generally it's better to call GetComponent just once (typically in Awake) and cache the results.

-There are similar APIs available from Unity such as GetComponentsInChildren, which are used to discover multiple components and/or search more GameObjects.

-<hr></details>
-TODO what's C# generics?
-<details><summary>Why confirm the values in the Inspector match the defaults in code?</summary>

-When a script runs, it uses the values as defined in the Inspector (which may be different than the defaults in code).
-Usually Unity will default all the fields in the Inspector to the defaults you have written in code.
-However depending on the order you do things exactly, this may not always work out.
-If you create a script and it does not function properly, double check the values in the Inspector.

-<hr></details>
 <details><summary>Does the filename matter?</summary>

 Yes!